Universal Regular Conditional Distributions: Proof of Main Result

 NB, by \citep[Page 2]{Weaver2018Uniquenesspredual}, the construction is independent of our choice of $x_0$; up to isometry.
 Therefore, for convenience, we may henceforth omit any explicit dependence on $x_0$.
 We are now able to record the following metric embedding lemma.
-We use $e_0$ to denote the ``reference" integral functional $e_0:\operatorname{Lip}_{0}(\xxx)\ni f\mapsto \int_{z\in \xxx} f(z)\delta_{x_0} = f(x_0)$. \begin{lemma}[Embedding Lemma A] Let $\xxx$ be a metric space and fix some $x_0\in \xxx$.
+We use $e_0$ to denote the ``reference" integral functional $e_0:\operatorname{Lip}_{0}(\xxx)\ni f\mapsto \int_{z\in \xxx} f(z)\delta_{x_0} = f(x_0)$.
+NB, when it is obvious from the context (e.g.\ as in~\eqref{eq_Arens_Eells_Background_coincidence_with_wasserstein_setup}) we will suppress the explicit dependence of the Arens-Eells space above $\yyy$ on the choice of base-point and simply write $\|\cdot\|_{\text{\AE}}$ in place of $\|\cdot\|_{\text{\AE}(\yyy,y_0)}$. \begin{lemma}[Embedding Lemma A] Let $\xxx$ be a metric space and fix some $x_0\in \xxx$.
 Then the map:

 is an isometric embedding from $\ppp[\xxx][1]$ to the following closed and convex subset of $\text{\AE}(\xxx)$: